Singla17/Self-Alignment-With-Dynamic-Rewarding/README.md

 ## Accessing optimized prompts

+Note: For this code to be usable the `reasoners` folder should be in the working directory.

 To access the optimized prompts we have available, you may use the following code snippet:
 ```python
 import pickle